Visa on Arrival in Port Moresby is currently not available therefore you are required to apply for a Visa before leaving home.

 Storage and Security of your gear in Port Moresby

-You will be able to store your bag with your clothing, etc at the Sogeri Lodge.
+You will be able to store your bag with your clothing, etc at the hotel.
 Your bag should be clearly marked with your name and secured with luggage locks.

-There are safety deposit boxes at the hotel and you can make arrangements with your trek leader to secure your valuables (passport/tickets/wallet, etc) in the safe at the lodge whilst you are on your trek.
+There are safety deposit boxes at the hotel and you can make arrangements with your trek leader to secure your valuables (passport/tickets/wallet, etc) in a safe whilst you are on your trek.

 We pay for your room on a shared basis together with dinner and breakfast on the first and last day.